 Laura has an interesting background, having graduated from Le Cordon Bleu Culinary School for baking and patisserie in Southern California.
 Her expertise with sweets led her to being cast as support staff on the television show “Cupcake Wars”, so if you watch it you may catch a glimpse of her on camera working her baking magic.
 Laura worked at an animal hospital while in school and really loved being able to help people and pets.
 At Berry Hill, she feels grateful to be a part of such an awesome team of animal lovers.
 Laura can be found out and about with her husband chasing after their toddler in this beautiful place Oregon they now call home, where life is sweet.

-Sara has been working at Berry Hill Veterinary Center since December 2017 as a Veterinary Assistant.
-She came with extensive experience, is eager to learn every aspect of veterinary medicine, is always offering to help her fellow co-workers, and is always the first person to volunteer for tasks and new projects.
-Sara is currently working towards her degree as a Certified Veterinary Technician through Penn Foster.
+Sara has been working at Berry Hill Veterinary Center since December 2017.
+She completed her Certified Veterinary Technician degree through Penn Foster.
+Sara came with extensive experience, is eager to learn every aspect of veterinary medicine, is always offering to help her fellow co-workers, and is always the first person to volunteer for tasks and new projects.
 She grew up in Newport, OR and attended Oregon State University earning her Bachelor’s of Science Degree in Zoology in June 2013.
 Previous experience includes ~2 years at a small animal clinic in The Dalles, OR, ~1.5 years at a humane society in The Dalles, various animal-related laboratory and research positions, working at a reptile and amphibian breeding/educational facility, 10+ years of involvement in the 4-H small animal and canine programs, and growing up/taking care of multitudes of dogs, cats, rabbits, guinea pigs, chickens, ducks, quail, geese, mice, rats, gerbils, hamsters, small birds and finches, tropical fish, goats, and many more small furry beings.
 She currently has one pet at home, a long haired orange tabby named Cheeto (pictured).
 When she isn’t at home studying she is out running, hiking, biking, or exploring around the Portland area

 Hope graduated from the Carrington Veterinary Assistant program in 2017 and has worked in the vet field for one year now.
 The most rewarding part of working at Berry Hill for her is seeing animals recover from illness and injury.
 Hope is glad to be involved in nursing and treating our patients and helping them have happy visits at our clinic.
 She has two of her own dogs.
 Bear is a Labradoodle that is two years old and Max is a 7 year old miniature schnauzer.
 When Hope isn’t busy at work she most enjoys being creative through crafting and making art.
 She is a happy home body who loves to bake and hang with her adorable dogs.

 Tori graduated from Oregon State University with a Bachelors degree in Animal Science.
 She has bred, raised, and shown pigs for the past five years.
-Tori spends a lot of her free time at the local fairs, working with the show pigs and caring for them.
+Tori spends a lot of her free time at the local fairs, working with the show pigs and caring for them and loving her Blue Heeler, Annie Mae.
 Always on the lookout to learn more, Tori enjoys being at Berry Hill because there is always something new and different happening every day.
-When she isn’t hard at work, she enjoys cooking, baking, and exploring mountain roads with her boyfriend while country music plays on the radio.
+When she isn’t hard at work, she enjoys cooking, baking, and exploring mountain roads while country music plays on the radio.